joMahdi/Angular-5-Firebase-2-User-Management/README.md

-# Simple Application With Angular 5
+# Simple Application With Angular 5 And firebase 2

 ## Use